Ireland Economic Outlook

 Ireland Economic News

-The Investec Services Purchasing Managers’ Index (PMI) nosedived from 59.7 in August to 56.2 in September, the lowest reading since February 2014.
+The Investec services Purchasing Managers’ Index (PMI) dipped from 57.5 in October to 56.0 in November, the lowest reading since November 2016.

 The Investec manufacturing Purchasing Managers’ Index (PMI) surged from 54.4 points in October to 58.1 points in November, the highest reading since December 1999.

 November 10, 2017